 - Venture Capital is another type of financing for small businesses.
 As usual, such capital can be provided by individual investors, banks, or other investment institutions.

 Slow Down and Set up the Right Expectations

 Don’t hurry.
 And don’t raise your expectations too high.
 The startups cannot grow as fast as we might want them to, and this is not a vendor’s fault or failure.
 The more important thing for your startup is to make small but stable steps.

 Moreover, as you develop gradually, you can react to all the market changes and update your product in accordance with them.

 Recently we asked our client, the founder of a fast-growing startup: “How do you successfully scale a startup?”.
 And that’s what he shared about the expectations of entrepreneurs.

-The first thing to remember when you start to scale your startup is that no one knows it better than you.
-You can still find lots of tips, but remember that only you know what is better for your startup.
+When you start to scale your startup, no one knows it better than you.
+You can still find lots of tips, but only you know what is better for your startup.
 Though, we gathered some tips that may be useful for most startup scale-ups: